HomeThe best car options and accessories for winter driving

 © Skoda

-So simple, but so essential.
+So simple, yet so essential.
 How often do you find yourself without an ice scraper?
-Using a credit card is not advisable and pouring boiling water on your windscreen is a definite no-no. How clever of Skoda to put an ice scraper on the inside of the fuel filler cap.
-Just don’t forget to put it back after use.
+Using a credit card is hard, finger-freezing work and pouring boiling water on your windscreen is a definite no-no (the sudden change in temperature could cause the glass to crack).
+How thoughtful of Skoda, then, to put an ice scraper inside the fuel filler flap.
+Just don’t forget to put it back there after use.

 • Heated cup holders